Superiority of Instantaneous Decisions in Thin Dynamic Matching Markets: Model

-In this expression, the denominator is equal to the expected number of agents arriving in the time window $[0,T]$.
-Note that the loss of an algorithm also depends on the density parameter $d$ and the distribution $\mu$ of the departure times.
-For the sake of notational simplicity, we exclude these from our notation, but add the departure distribution as a subscript of probabilities or expectations in danger of ambiguity.
-We are interested in the limiting behavior for $m$ and $T$ tending to infinity.
-Therefore, we define
+In this expression, the denominator is equal to the expected number of agents arriving in the time window $[0,\Tmax]$.
+Note that the loss of an algorithm also depends on the \dparaname~$d$ and the \distname $\sou$.
+As these will be fixed when we compute limits, we exclude them from our notation.
+However, we occasionally add the probability measure of the \distname as a subscript of probabilities or expectations to avoid ambiguity.

+Following \citet{ALG20a}, we are interested in the limiting behavior for $m$ and $\Tmax$ tending to infinity.
+Therefore, we define the \emph{loss of $\alg$} as

-Note that this limiting behavior is mostly cosmetic.
-Error terms depending on $m$ and $T$ decay quickly in our theoretical analysis, and our simulations show the robustness of our results for reasonably small arrival rates.
+Note that considering the limiting behavior is mostly cosmetic.
+Error terms depending on $m$ and~$\Tmax$ decay quickly in our theoretical analysis, and our simulations show the robustness of our results for reasonably small arrival rates (see \Cref{fig:simu}).\footnote{For instance, the error terms in the analysis of the greedy algorithm in \Cref{lem:pool_greedy_upper_bound2}, \Cref{coro:greedy_pool_upper_bound}, and \Cref{lem:pool_greedy_upper_bound} are $m^{-9}$.}

+Our next objective is the waiting time of agents, i.e., the time that agents have to spend in the pool.
+For a given algorithm $\alg$, the \emph{average waiting time} until time $\Tmax$ is defined by

+There, $\mathbf{1}$ denotes the indicator function.
+Also, as in the definition of the loss, we suppress the dependence from the distribution of \dtimenamepl.
+In other words, $\waitobj(m,\Tmax)$ is the sum over all agents of the expected time spent in the pool until time $\Tmax$ divided by $m\Tmax$, which is the expected number of agents arriving until time $\Tmax$.
+Note that the integral implicitly depends on $m$ because the arrival rate influences the set of agents that has arrived until time $\Tmax$.